· 2 min read

 I shipped claude-agent-ledger v0.4 this morning.
 The new flag is --by project — group your Claude Code spend by which folder under ~/.claude/projects/ the session belonged to.

 I added it because I thought I was spreading my time roughly evenly across a few side projects.
-Some iOS work over here, the blog over there, day-job spillover in the middle.
+Some iOS work over here, the blog over there, a couple of small experiments in between.

 ─────────────────────────────────────